 The UTM is not automatically added to someone’s policy.
 Technically, uninsured or underinsured motorist coverage (UM/UIM) must be requested from the insurance company.
 In other words, it is not automatically added to a policy.
 The insurance company isn’t necessarily going to advise you of the amount that is available either.
 The most UM/UIM coverage that you can buy in Alaska is $1 million/$2 million and you have to ask for that if you want it.
 Most people are completely unfamiliar with the concept of UM/UIM and it’s something that Attorney Banker finds himself explaining to almost everyone that comes into his office.

 For more information on Alaska auto insurance requirements, arrange a free initial consultation today.
-Get the information and legal answers you are seeking by calling an Anchorage car accident attorney (907) 312-2006 today.
+Get the information and legal answers you need by calling our Anchorage attorney (907) 312-2006 or contact us online.